-- An “in-region” mineral certification program that enables the traceability and certification of minerals mined in the DRC and adjoining countries (the “DRC region”)
+- A mineral certification program that enables the traceability and certification of minerals mined in the Democratic Republic of the Congo and adjoining countries (the “DRC region”);

-- A conflict-free smelter program that enables third-party validation of each smelter’s sourcing practices and a determination of whether its sources are conflict-free
+- A conflict-free smelter program that enables third-party validation of each smelter’s sourcing practices and a determination of whether its sources are conflict-free; and

 - AMD suppliers shall have documented policies and procedures to demonstrate that the Subject Materials they procure are sourced in accordance with this policy; and

 - AMD suppliers, to the extent reasonably practicable, shall trace the Subject Materials they supply to AMD to a smelter certified under the Electronic Industry Citizenship Coalition and the Global e-Sustainability Initiative (EICC/GeSI) Conflict-Free Smelter Program.

 AMD Actions to Implement Policy: AMD is implementing procedures designed to ascertain the sources and conflict status of Subject Materials in AMD products by exercising due diligence consistent with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas.
 Part of this process includes supporting and relying on industry-wide initiatives:

 - AMD is a founder and supporter of the public-private alliance (PPA) for Responsible Minerals Trade, which is focused on helping the DRC and other governments in the region break the link between the illicit minerals trade and the ongoing violence and human rights abuses; and